 California Poppy

-Honeybees forage on California poppy exclusively for pollen, as the flowers produce no nectar.
-Peak bloom hits in spring through early summer, offering a vital early-season pollen resource for colonies building up after winter.
-The plant is drought-tolerant, non-invasive, and reseeds readily without becoming weedy.
+Honeybees forage on California poppy exclusively for pollen — the flowers produce no nectar.
+Peak bloom hits spring through early summer, offering a vital early-season pollen resource for colonies building up after winter.
+Drought-tolerant; reseeds readily without becoming weedy in most garden settings.

 | Nectar | low |